One Burning Question for Every NHL Team Entering Training Camp

 When healthy, Horton can be a difference-maker, but Columbus may have to wait a while until he provides the club significant value.

-Will Seguin bounce back with the Stars?
+Dallas Stars: Will Tyler Seguin Rebound with the Dallas Stars?

 Tyler Seguin was exiled from the Boston Bruins this summer, but will he rebound with the Dallas Stars?
 Seguin will have a chance to play his natural position with the Stars, but the team is less talented than the Bruins.